Radar Tracking and Jamming

 1. Bring the 3D Graphics window to the front.

-2. Notice the Servo () is elevated in altitude (50 feet).
+2. Notice that Servo () is elevated in altitude above Radar Site () by 50 feet.

 Sensor Object and Place Object Locations

-Targeting the Aircraft
+Targeting the aircraft

-1. Return to Servo's () properties ().
+1. Return to Servo's () Properties ().

 2. Select the Basic - Pointing page.